Gender Pay Gap Reporting UK

 The gender pay gap is a broader measure of the difference in the average earnings of men and women – regardless of the nature of their work – across an organisation, a business sector, an entire industry or the economy as a whole.

 How we are addressing gender pay imbalances?

 We are committed to taking action to reduce the structural gap.
-In 2017, Chairman and CEO Mike Mahoney joined 150 CEOs of the world’s leading companies to sign the CEO Action for Diversity and Inclusion Pledge, the largest CEO-driven business commitment to advance Diversity and Inclusion in the workplace.
-Leaders who sign the pledge commit to making their workplaces a trusting environment where complex and sometimes difficult conversations about diversity and inclusion can occur.
+In 2017, Chairman and CEO Mike Mahoney joined 150 CEOs of the world’s leading companies to sign the CEO Action for Diversity and Inclusion Pledge, the largest CEO-driven business commitment to advance Diversity, Equity and Inclusion in the workplace.
+Leaders who sign the pledge commit to making their workplaces a trusting environment where complex and sometimes difficult conversations about diversity, equity and inclusion can occur.